Elasticsearch vs. Solr - Choosing Your Open Source Search Engine

 This is not a coin toss or an easy pick.
 Both search engines are great and there is no one “right” choice.
 It all depends on your requirements.

 So the first step is to understand what application you have to build.
 Then, the next step is to see what each search engine has to offer.
 And by the way, if you’re still at the intersection of open source vs. commercial solutions, get our free e-book for a deep-dive into the 10 key criteria to consider when selecting a search engine.

-A couple of years back, we wrote a high-level overview blog on Solr vs. Elasticsearch, which discussed overall trends and non-technical insights.
-Now, as both Solr and Elasticsearch have evolved and become dominant players in the open source search engine market, let’s take another fresh look at each and see where it takes us.
+A couple of years back, we wrote a high-level overview blog on Elasticsearch vs. Solr, which discussed overall trends and non-technical insights.
+Now, as both Elasticsearch and have evolved and become dominant players in the open source search engine market, let’s take another fresh look at each and see where it takes us.

 Age & maturity

 In this case, we can say that Solr has a longer history as it was created in 2004 by Yonik Seely at CNET Networks, which then contributed it to Apache in 2006.
 It finally graduated to a top-level project in 2007.
 On the other hand, we have Elasticsearch, which was officially created in 2010, although it was really started in 2001 by its founder Shay Bannon under the name of Compass.
 Since then, the creators of Kibana, Logstash, and Beats have joined Elasticsearch to create the Elastic Stack product family, which has emerged as a powerful player in the search and log analytics space.
 With that said, Solr has an advantage of being visible in the market at an earlier date.